omonimus1/blog-jade-rubick/content/posts/2020-11-19--increase-your-impact-with-upstream-thinking/index.md

 2. Is there a way I could make the impact of this decrease over time?
 3. Are there any simple ways I could make this situation go away?
 4. What would happen if we ignored this problem?

+## Beware solving everything deeply

+Occasionally I see people so in love with upstream thinking that they only embark on huge efforts to solve every problem completely.
+This is misguided.

+For many problems, solving things completely is too large of an investment.
+It may be fine to solve things incompletely if it requires significantly less effort.

 _Image by <a href="https://pixabay.com/users/太上老天狼666-15950197/">德明 胡</a> from <a href="https://pixabay.com/">Pixabay</a>_